KevinFasusi/supplychainpy/README.md

 ##Quick Install

-The easiest way to install supplychainpy is via pip: `pip install supplychainpy` (not yet setup) An alternative is to clone the repository and run `python setup.py install`
+The easiest way to install supplychainpy is via pip: `pip install supplychainpy` (not yet setup).

+An alternative is to clone the repository and run `python setup.py install`

 ##Dependencies

+- python 3.5

+##Optional Dependencies

+- NumPy
+- pandas
+- matplotlib

 ##Quick Guide
 1. Fire up the python interpreter or `ipython notebook` from the command line.